AStefankiv/writing/make_coffee.md

 # How to start brewing bulletproof espresso at home
-## In this article you will learn how to choose the right equipment, proper coffee beans and other ingredients for your bulletproof coffee.
-It will give you a gradual release of energy, support your digestive health, manage your blood sugar, and aid in weight loss.
+## Learn how to choose the right equipment, proper coffee beans and other ingredients for your bulletproof coffee.
+It helps to:
+- get a gradual release of energy
+- support your digestive health
+- manage your blood sugar
+- aid in weight loss

 ### Things you will need:
 - Espresso machine